-The result is that I don’t go to the doctor when I go sick.
+The result is that I don’t go to the doctor when I get sick.
 Worse, as PTSD survivor, I am unable to afford therapy.
-Instead, I rely on a patchwork of support groups and friends for mental health needs.
+Instead, I rely on a small dose of medical cannabis products ( such as CBD oil, for instance) and a patchwork of support groups and friends, for my mental health needs.
 I wish it weren’t this way, but Payday isn’t making enough money yet for me to be able to afford health insurance.
+If they were able to pull enough money, then I could have easily asked for an insurance quote from health insurance jacksonville fl or from some insurance company nearby.
+If I can avail an insurance, it might as well help me to avoid the high hospital bill too.

 So, as Payday Readers, I need your help so that I can afford to buy health care before open enrollment ends on January 3rd.
 Giving to our winter fundraising drive is the best way to do this.